 Clumber Spaniels do best in a home with a significant yard and plenty of room to run about.

-But, on the plus side, if you do have close neighbors, the Clumber is generally not a barker.
+That being said, given sufficient exercise, they won't be fussy about space.
+And, on the plus side, if you do have close neighbors, the Clumber is generally not a barker.

 Yes, this breed has an excellent reputation with children, being very playful and patient.